 E. PLANTING

-The planting concept for the Community features Southern California native plants and drought 51
+The planting concept for the Community features Southern California native plants and drought tolerant/California friendly plants.

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-tolerant/California friendly plants.

 The landscape plays a significant role in establishing the overall character and value of Great Park Neighborhoods.
 The landscape objective for Great Park Neighborhoods is to create a cohesive community framework, while allowing for neighborhood diversity and home variety.
 The desire is to ensure that the landscape and hardscape Improvements are of the same high quality as the Dwellings and Community facilities and that they are aesthetically and horticulturally compatible.